Home

 Carving and sculpturing of wood, sandstone, stone and various other material are fascinating aspects of traditional Thai art; none more so than the art of carving beautiful floral designs out of soap!

-This list of traditional Thai art is by no means comprehensive.
+This list of traditional Thai art is by no means exhaustive.
 As we come across more of these centers, we'll add on them to this list.
 There's a wealth of undiscovered talent and artistic treasures out there, just waiting to be found.

 Traditional Thai art and handicraft is the life and soul of Thai cultural heritage.
 Preserving this heritage in our rapidly changing world will be society's biggest challenge!